WHO WE ARE AND WHAT WE DO!

 The United Methodist Global AIDS Fund (UMGAF) was established by the 2004 General Conference of The United Methodist Church.
-Its purpose is to strengthen the church’s compassionate response to HIV and AIDS and help to stem the tide of the pandemic through education and advocacy.
+Our purpose is to strengthen the church’s compassionate response to HIV and AIDS and help stem the tide of the pandemic through education and advocacy.

-UMGAF supports programs that focus on prevention, advocacy, testing, and counseling.
+UMGAF supports projects through our Advance Special Fund that focus on prevention, advocacy, testing, and counseling.
 Through the generosity of United Methodists and others, UMGAF has supported more than 200 programs in over 35 countries.

 Twenty-five percent of all UMGAF donations given through a local United Methodist church remain in that annual conference for AIDS ministries.